RickStrahl/BlogPosts/2020-10/Creating-.NET-Project-Templates/CreatingNetProjectTemplates.md

 ---
-title: Creating Custom .NET Project Types with dotnet new Project Templates
+title: Creating Custom .NET Project Types with .NET CLI Project Templates
 abstract: Custom project templates can be extremely useful in quickly creating new projects especially for extensible applications.
 They're also great for creating specialized setups to make it quicker to hit the ground running.
 With the .NET SDK tooling new project templates are now easy to create and this post takes you through the process.
 categories: .NET, .NET Core
 keywords: project,template,dotnet new